alukosdev/ccsp/standards/nfpa-70.md

 ## Overview

-The National Electrical Code (NEC), or NFPA 70, is the benchmark for safe electrical design, installation, and inspection to protect people and property from electrical hazards.
+The National Electrical Code (NEC), also known as NFPA 70, is the benchmark for safe electrical design, installation, and inspection to protect people and property from electrical hazards.

 ## Sources